nonseodion/llightningTops/README.md

-# llightningTops
+# LightningTops
-Service to top up ur network with wallets.africa api
+This service tops up Nigerian mobile networks using the wallets.africa API